 Our very popular History course is taught by experienced and friendly staff.
 Your tutors were all successful teachers, who maintain strong links with schools and actively engage with up to date educational research.
-You will join a community of students at our city centre campus and within our LJMU Partnership schools .
+You will join a community of students at our city centre campus and spend 120 days within our LJMU Partnership schools .

 The History programme will focus predominantly on developing your subject knowledge and subject pedagogy so that you have the knowledge, understanding and skills needed to become a confident History teacher.
 You will also be supported to teach other areas of Humanities.
 You are advised to apply early for this course, which is often oversubscribed.